seanpue/msu_al340/README.md

 same thing.
 These shortcuts are not necessary, they are provided for your convenience.

+### Geek Humour Interlude

+From the command line, type the following:

+    traceroute github.com

+The command `traceroute` prints the route packets take to network host.
+For more information, type `man traceroute`.

+Now, for some geek humour, type the following command:

+    traceroute 216.81.59.173

 ### Our data set: Interview Subjects

 We want to interview people about their experience in the Polar Vortex of